Overview

 All areas of the State Apartments and the Chapel Royal are fully accessible to wheelchair users.
 The Coach House Gallery and the surrounding gardens are also universally accessible.
 The Viking Excavation can only be reached via stairs, so it is not suitable for those with mobility impairments.
 Visitors are advised that the Upper Courtyard has uneven surfaces.

-Nearby Attractions (within a 10‑minute walk)
+Nearby Attractions (within walking distance)

 - Chester Beatty Library – world‑renowned manuscript collection (library site).